5733d9e2be6485d52ffa08870cabdee0/sandbox/DEMO.md

 export BRIDGE_ID=87508471-ee0f-4f53-b574-da8a61285986 # same id as before
 ```

-Until the Bridge is not in the `AVAILABLE` state, it is not possible to create Processors and to push events to the Ingress.
+Until the Bridge is not in the `ready` state, it is not possible to create Processors and to push events to the Ingress.
 Check the status of the deployment with a GET request to the `/api/v1/bridges/{id}` endpoint:

 ```bash